TheresaLui/SelfHelpContent_v2/articles/microsoft.media/mediaservices-accounts-create-or-delete.md

 Azure Media Services accounts can be created or deleted directly in the portal, using the Azure CLI (cloudshell or local), using the REST API one of the many client libraries.

 ## Recommended steps to create or delete an Azure Media Services account with the CLI and connect to the API

-1. Follow the instructions on how to create a new Media Services account using the CLI - [Create a new Media Services account with the Azure CLI or Cloud Shell](https://docs.microsoft.com/azure/media-services/latest/create-account-cli-how-to)
+1. Follow the instructions on how to create a new Media Services account using the CLI - [Create a new Media Services account with the Azure CLI or cloud shell](https://docs.microsoft.com/azure/media-services/latest/create-account-cli-how-to)
 2. Access the Media Services API using the CLI - [Access the Media Services API using the CLI](https://docs.microsoft.com/azure/media-services/latest/access-api-cli-how-to)
 3. Start [developing with client SDKs (.NET, Java, Node.js, Python, Go, Ruby)](https://docs.microsoft.com/azure/media-services/latest/developers-guide)

 ## Create a Media Services account using the CLI

 1. Open the Cloud Shell or CLI locally and run the following command to see the available options:

 ```
 	az ams account create -h
 ```